NeuroJSON/bjdata/Binary_JData_Specification.md

 The BJData spec is derived from the Universal Binary JSON (UBJSON, https://ubjson.org) specification (Draft 12) developed by Riyad Kalla and other UBJSON contributors.

-The initial version of this MarkDown-formatted specification was derived from the documentation included in the [Py-UBJSON](https://github.com/Iotic-Labs/py-ubjson/blob/dev-contrib/UBJSON-Specification.md) repository (Commit 5ce1fe7).
+The initial version of this Markdown-formatted specification was derived from the documentation included in the [Py-UBJSON](https://github.com/Iotic-Labs/py-ubjson/blob/dev-contrib/UBJSON-Specification.md) repository (Commit 5ce1fe7).